 Your credit report is an important part of your financial well-being, so take the time to learn what it is and how to check it.

+You’ve heard time and again that you must regularly check your credit report.
 You know it’s important, but what is it, and where and how does the “checking” happen?

 Keep reading to find out all you need to know, now.